Cloudlock/marshmallow/docs/extending.rst

 .. code-block:: python
     :emphasize-lines: 3

-    from marshmallow import Schema, SchemaOpts
+    from marshmallow2 import Schema, SchemaOpts

     class NamespaceOpts(SchemaOpts):
         """Same as the default class Meta options, but adds "name" and